 Here are the most common procedures used in prosthodontics:

-Bridges are dental pieces that support a tooth replacement (or sometimes more than one tooth) and are attached to the natural teeth on each side of the replacement.
+Bridges are dental pieces that support a tooth replacement (or sometimes more than one tooth).
+They are attached to the natural teeth on each side of the replacement.
 Because this dental device fills a gap and is anchored on both sides, it forms a kind of “bridge.”
 In some cases, a bridge is attached to only one tooth due to specific circumstances, although this is not always possible.

 Crowns are used to restore the form and functionality of damaged teeth.
 For example, dental crowns are very commonly used after a root canal (endodontic therapy).
 They are molded and constructed to fill the shape of the cavity left after the treatment and to match the size, shape and color of the other teeth.

 Dental implants are quickly gaining popularity because they deliver practically all the functionality of a natural tooth with very little special maintenance.
-They are used to replace missing teeth by inserting an implant made with special bio-compatible material into the jawbone where the missing tooth used to be.
+They replace missing teeth by inserting an implant made with special bio-compatible material into the jawbone where the missing tooth used to be.
 After a few weeks, the implant fuses with the bone and is ready to have a crown set on it.
 The end result means that the crown will have the strength and stability given by the jawbone.

 More Complex Procedures